History of Lincoln

 Champlin House residential facility is completed.

 Kinship Support Services are created as a response to the growing number of caregivers who voluntarily raise a relative's children.
+Therapeutic Behavioral Services program launches to provide short-term intensive supports to children in Lincoln’s foster care program to reduce hospitalization or placement changes.

 The Lincoln Child Center Foundation is dissolved and absorbed by the Lincoln Child Center.